michelesr/thesis/src/ci.md

 script is from a Jenkins job.
 The creation of Jenkins jobs can be restricted to trusted users from the security configuration.

-The first solution, consisting in the sharing of Docker daemon inside the Jenkins container has been adopted for the following reasons:
+The first solution (Figure 6.2), consisting in the sharing of Docker daemon inside the Jenkins container has been adopted for the following reasons:

 - it doesn't require the creation of privileged containers
 - the same Docker daemon used to run Gogs and Jenkins is reused from Jenkins,